Tom Kristensen: Hockenheim accident & final DTM seasons (2007–09)

+Endurance-only schedules, WEC era, retirement (2010–14)

 With his focus on endurance racing from 2010, Kristensen and Audi entered two rounds of the Le Mans Series that year, finishing third at Spa after losing second place late on to Stéphane Sarrazin.
 In a chaotic Le Mans that included early contact caused by the BMW of Andy Priaulx, Kristensen, Capello, and McNish finished third in an Audi 1-2-3.
 In 2011, Kristensen drove in all seven races of the Intercontinental Le Mans Cup, which included another third place at Spa, an early retirement at Le Mans due to a dramatic accident by McNish, and further non-finishes at Petit Le Mans and Zhuhai.

 Going into 2012, Kristensen entered the newly-formed FIA World Endurance Championship with Audi's R18.
 He, along with McNish and Capello, won the first race of the series at Sebring, a victory that made Kristensen the most winning driver in the history of the event.
 A technical problem during the first hour of the race at Spa conspired to drop Kristensen's car to second, before he once again showed his class at Le Mans, taking the lead with six hours to go after a mistake by Marcel Fässler in the sister car.
 However, a collision suffered by McNish dropped the #2 entry behind the sister car by the checkered flag.
 Kristensen and his teammates scored podiums in each of the subsequent five races but lost out on the championship to the #1 entry at the final round.

 In 2013, Kristensen returned to the WEC, partnering McNish and Loïc Duval.
 They won the season opener at Silverstone, with Kristensen dedicating the victory to his father, who had died before the 12 Hours of Sebring, which Kristensen had finished second.
 After second at Spa, Kristensen and his teammates clinched victory at Le Mans — Kristensen's ninth and final — in a drive that was overshadowed by the death of Allan Simonsen on the opening lap of the race, whom Kristensen would dedicate this win to.
 Second in Brazil came before victory number three at the Circuit of the Americas, where Kristensen took the lead from Sarrazin during the second hour.
 With two more podiums, Kristensen, McNish, and Duval clinched the title with a race to spare by finishing third in Shanghai.

 For the 2014 WEC season, Kristensen and Duval would be joined by Lucas di Grassi.
 The year yielded fewer results, with second places at Spa, Le Mans, and Austin being the campaign's highlights.
-On 19 November 2014, Kristensen announced at a press conference in Copenhagen that he was retiring from motorsport at the end of the current WEC season.
+On 19 November 2014, Kristensen announced at a press conference in Copenhagen that he was retiring from motorsport at the end of the 2014 season.
 At the season finale in São Paulo, Kristensen capped off his career with a podium finish.